phluid61/mug/README.md

 Invokes a block once for every element in a sequence of Enumerables.

+WARNING: `Enumerable\#chain` defined since Ruby 2.6 is incompatible with this gem when used with args and a block

 #### `enum.chain(*enums)`<br>`enum.chain(*enums) {|...| block }`

 Creates a chain of Enumerables following this one, and